Theological Research Institute, Ltd. (TRI) | Evaluated Learning Experience

 August 2021 - Present.

-Upon successful completion of the learning experience, students will be able to respond accurately to questions about the key ideas taught in Pirkei Avos; identify primary sources for ethical principles taught in Pirkei Avos; demonstrate familiarity with teachings within Pirkei Avos as explained by commentaries; describe how the ethical teaching of Pirkei Avos is relevant to everyday situations and challenges; compare and contrast different approaches to personal conduct taught by varied sages; and articulate key concepts of how to approach one’s relationship to G-d, his fellow man, and himself based on the lessons of Pirkei Avos.
+Upon successful completion of the learning experience, students will be able to: respond accurately to questions about the key ideas taught in Pirkei Avos; identify primary sources for ethical principles taught in Pirkei Avos; discuss teachings within Pirkei Avos as explained by commentaries; describe how the ethical teaching of Pirkei Avos is relevant to everyday situations and challenges; compare and contrast different approaches to personal conduct taught by varied sages; and articulate key concepts of how to approach one’s relationship to G-d, his fellow man, and himself based on the lessons of Pirkei Avos.

 Ethics of the Fathers is a study of the ethical teachings of the Tannaic sages from the beginning of the Oral Transmission of the Torah that began with the Members of the Great Assembly and Rabbi Shimon the Righteous.
 This tractate, Pirkei Avos, literally the Chapters of our Fathers, will be studied along with essential commentaries and teachings such as Rabbi Ovadia Bartnura, Rabbeinu Yonah, and others, in addition to the classic commentary by Rabbi Irving Bunim, Ethics from Sinai.